seon9cho/speech2phone/README.md

   | 2048 | **74.9** | 92.1 |
   | 4096 | 67.7 | 90.0 |

   Table 3: Effect of batch size on test accuracy.
-Experiments were performed with the 1-D convolutional ResNet for 10 epochs.
+Experiments were <br> performed with the 1-D convolutional ResNet for 10 epochs.
 </div>

 ### Learning Rate